Maxime48/kdrm-gmod-backdoor/README.md

 The name was initially purelly made to confuse people with the real panel's purpose and the "K" just stands for kermini.

-Contribution to this project is welcome but this is not concidered as an active project
+Contribution to this project is welcome but this is not concidered as an active project and a major bugs renderers the lasts version unusable for some reason (starting the route split in admin.php and web.php)

 The major features include:
 ✅ 🕸️ Account System